-What Can You Do With a Major in Petroleum Engineering?
+What Can You Do With a Degree in Petroleum Engineering?

 You might have seen old movies with oil-well gushers splattering the drilling crew, spewing precious barrels of oil on the ground.
-Though it makes for a great image, the petroleum engineer must assure their employer that this scenario will never happen.
+Though it makes for a great image, the petroleum engineer must make sure that this scenario never happens.
 Gushers do not surprise drilling crews anymore.
-Petroleum engineers, using very precise and sophisticated equipment, have foretold where the oil is and how deep the source is.
+Petroleum engineers, using very precise and sophisticated equipment, can foretell where the oil is and how deep the source is.

 There are four areas of concern to petroleum engineers:

 - Finding the oil

 These are performed by three broad categories of engineers:

 Petroleum engineering consists of many different specialties.
 It can involve working with contractors to: